Mercerenies/latitude/spec/ii_standard_library/global.md

 Loops infinitely, calling `block` at every iteration of the loop. `mthd` will be called on the `Conditional` object.

+Inside the block body, a `$break` method is defined, which takes a single argument and will exit the loop immediately, returning the argument.

 ### `global while (cond) do (block).`

 Executes a while-loop statement. `while` returns an intermediate